smhdhsn/zed/README.md

     'checkAvailability'
 ]);
 ```
-Keep in mind that you need to provide method name that is responsible for your middleware.
+> :information_source: You need to list the method name that is responsible for your middleware inside the array.
 ### Protecting routes
 As I mentioned before, you can provide middleware within an array as the third parameter to the route.
 ```php